srfoster/books/frontend/public/raw.md

   - Min/Max candidates (TODO: Table with cost and value of each (value to whom? student? society?).
 Sort them.
 What's the top one?):
+    * Fiction/Non-Fiction (useful fictions / metaphor / mnemonics / etc.)
+      - Fiction as a skill.
+Fiction as knowledge.
+      - Examples?
+        * Panopticon.edu: Surveyance school, students learn from themselves...
+Nothing is forgotten
+      - 3rd kind: "Performative" (Fiction->Non-Fiction.
+Causal fiction.
+E.g. the Constitution, class charter, etc...)
+    * "Failure" as necessary to record
+      - Remembering what you forgot (in a session where remembering was the goal)
+      - Unpleasantness of failure...
     * 1 thing can have many names.
 And that's good...
     * Natural selection
     * Memory mechanics (sometimes less is NOT more)